-For use against listed insects which infest stored Commodities, and Control of Burrowing Pests.
+A fumigant for use against listed insects which infest Stored commodities and Control of Burrowing Pests.
 The use of this product is strictly prohibited on single and multi-family residential properties and nursing homes, schools (except athletic fields), daycare facilities and hospitals.